GauthamDinanath/Face-Morphing-Detection-Using-Local-Binary-Pattern/README.md

      - Experiment 4: Mixed dataset performance

   ## Results:
-  In all the experiments, BSIF showed the best overall performance when compared to LBP and HoG but LBP gave the lowest APCER values
+  In all the experiments, BSIF showed the best overall performance when compared to LBP and HoG but LBP gave the lowest APCER values.

   ![4](https://user-images.githubusercontent.com/64839751/92324286-9e24b380-f040-11ea-9c80-3adb8c549e42.png)